Training Center for Junior Specialists (Kazakhstan): Postwar

 The division, with the army's 20th Guards Rifle Corps, became part of the Central Group of Forces after the end of the war.
 On 1 November 1945, it was converted into the 16th Guards Mechanized Division, before relocating to Samarkand in the Turkestan Military District and becoming part of the 119th Rifle Corps.
 The 16th Guards included the 53rd, 54th, and 55th Guards Mechanized Regiments, as well as the 127th Guards and 13th Tank Regiments, the latter of which was disbanded.
 The 127th Guards were redesignated from the 98th Separate Tank Regiment on 29 June 1945 and joined the division on 1 November.
 After the division left for Samarkand, the regiment became separate again, but rejoined the 16th Guards in August 1949, replacing the 96th Tank Regiment.
 The 96th Tank Regiment was formed from the 96th Tank Brigade on 1 November, and briefly was part of the division, but later transferred to the 10th Mechanized Army before it was disbanded on 1 June 1946.
 The 13th Self-Propelled Heavy Tank Regiment was formed from the 27th Separate Tank Regiment on 1 November, disbanding in the spring of 1957.

 The 53rd Guards were formed from the 217th Guards Rifle Regiment, the 54th Guards from the 230th, and the 55th Guards from the 232nd.
 Each mechanized regiment included a separate tank battalion: the 53rd Guards had the 127th Guards, the 54th Guards the 135th Guards, and the 55th Guards the 136th Guards.
 These battalions were converted into regular numbered battalions of the regiments in the fall of 1953.
 In September 1949, after the 119th became a mountain rifle corps, the division transferred to the newly formed 17th Rifle Corps.
 On 25 June 1957, it became the 90th Guards Motor Rifle Division.
 Around the same time, the corps became the 17th Army Corps.
 Its mechanized regiments became the 372nd, 54th, and 55th Guards Motor Rifle Regiments, respectively.
 The 90th Guards became the 90th Guards Training Motor Rifle Division on 24 May 1962, directly subordinated to the district headquarters.
 On 11 January 1965, the division was renumbered as the 80th Guards, restoring its World War II designation.

 In May 1970, after the Central Asian Military District was formed, the 80th Guards transferred to Otar-2 (renamed Gvardeysky) near Alma-Ata in Kazakhstan and became part of the new district.
-Gvardeysky became a military town, housing the families of the division's personnel.
+Gvardeysky became a military townlet, housing the families of the division's personnel.
 In 1987, the division was renamed the 210th Guards District Center when all training divisions became training centers.
 The training center included the 55th Guards and 372nd Guards Training Motor Rifle Regiments, the 127th Guards Training Tank Regiment, the 171st Guards Training Artillery Regiment, and the 1289th Training Anti-Aircraft Artillery Regiment, all stationed at Gvardeysky.
 The center's 66th Training Motor Rifle Regiment was at Arys.